miniflux/website/src/docs/keyboard_shortcuts.md

 - `o`: Open selected item
 - `v`: Open original link to a new tab
 - `V`: Open original link into current tab (entry view only)
+- `c`: Open comments link to a new tab
+- `C`: Open comments link into current tab
 - `m`: Mark selected item as read/unread
 - `A`: Mark current page as read
 - `d`: Fetch original web page and apply scraper rules or readability